-Staff recommends Council approval of the Independent Study Board Policy.
+Staff recommends Governing Council approval of the 2022-23 Independent Study Board Policy and Independent Study Policies and Procedures.

-Independent Study Board Policy initially approved a Governing Board, and then submitted for review and approval whenever recommended changes are made by the California School Boards Association.
-SOUL's Independent Study Program was initially established 1998 at which time the SOUL Independent Study Board Policy was reviewed and submitted for approval.
-SOUL's Independent Study Board Policy was last approved by the SOUL Governing Council and the Fresno County EOC Board of Commissioners in 2003.
-Since then, on an annual basis, SOUL's administrative regulations are reviewed and submitted for approval each year.
+Independent Study Board Policy was initially approved by the Governing Council, and then submitted for review and approval whenever recommended changes are made by the California School Boards Association.
+SOUL's Independent Study Program was initially established in 1998 at which time the SOUL Independent Study Board Policy was reviewed and submitted for approval.
+SOUL's Independent Study Board Policy and Independent Study Policies and Procedures were last approved by the SOUL Governing Council and the Fresno EOC Board of Commissioners in 2021.
+Since then, on an annual basis, SOUL's administrative regulations are reviewed and submitted for approval annually.